 Graduate students who wish to join our lab should pass the entrance exam and then apply to the Dept. of Social Informatics, Graduate School of Informatics, Kyoto University.
 Please choose the Application Codes “SI-2”.
-An entrance exam is held every August (and also in February, for international applicants only).
+An entrance exam is held every August for enrollments starting from the next April (and also in February, for enrollments from the next October).

 Please refer to the following page regarding admission information.

 - Guidelines for Admission (Kyoto university, Graduate School of Informatics)